 - He/she must place emphasis on the child’s well-being and satisfaction and help create a positive environment.

-Family law matters are complicated.
-Issues involving supervised contact can be more stressful.
+Family law matters are complicated, and issues involving supervised contact can be more stressful.
 This is because supervised visitations usually mean that one parent has been violent in the past.
-Alternatively, it could mean that the parent abuses drugs or alcohol.
+It could also mean that the parent abuses drugs or alcohol.

 In any scenario, there is a concern for the child’s safety.
 Our family lawyers at JB Solicitors have a wealth of experience in dealing with a variety of complex family law matters.